 The mechanisms for many of the changes are complex.
 Rather than go into details on each, we will just focus on the epigenetic effects in this article because they are fascinating and relevant to how stress can become prevalent and pass from generation to generation.

-Epigenetic Effects: Epigenetics is how trauma can affect our long-term health as well as that of future generations.
+Epigenetic Effects of PTSD: Epigenetics is how trauma can affect our long-term health as well as that of future generations.
 Chronic illness is a result of genetic and epigenetic factors (Klengel T, 2015).
 A person may have a genetic predisposition towards a disease.
 The disease won’t necessarily materialize, unless epigenetic factors i.e. environmental influences ‘turn on’ the gene.
 Environmental factors, particularly severe stress or trauma, can lead to lifelong changes in the form of epigenetic modifications that can impact health or disease (Klengel T, 2015).
 Trauma is one of the epigenetic factors that can turn on ‘negative’ genes.
 It can be a trigger, or most likely one of many triggers, for chronic disease.

 Trauma can even have biological and behavioral consequences on the offspring of exposed individuals (Youssef NA, 2018).
 There is strong evidence of an enduring effect of trauma exposure passed to offspring trans-generationally via the epigenetic inheritance mechanism of DNA methylation alterations which can change the expression of genes (Youssef NA, 2018).